nais/doc/docs/auth/reference/README.md

 Location: https://<ingress>/oauth2/login?redirect=/original/path
 ```

+Ensure that your frontend code handles `HTTP 401` responses and appropriately notifies the user and/or redirects them to the [login endpoint](#login-endpoint).

 #### Autologin exclusions

 Autologin will by default match all paths for your application's ingresses, except the following: